cleoold/linearly_varying_binomial_distribution_calcs/README.md

 * create probability struct `struct distr`
 * do calculations

+### function_tests
+* used to check the correctness of this library

+### consoleapp
+* a sample calculator that uses this distribution to do calculations

 ### Description of the math

 * Please open this readme file in a viewer that supports latex equations if you want to see them.